Gregory Gibson

-After receiving his BA from Swarthmore College in 1967, Gregory Gibson enlisted in the United States Navy and worked as a shipfitter until 1971.
-Gibson has said he considers this period “an ideal grad school experience.”

-After his discharge from the Navy in 1971 he moved to Gloucester, Massachusetts and was variously employed as a house painter, cab driver, and construction worker.
-In 1974 he married Anne Marie Crotty, and in 1976 he opened Ten Pound Book Company, and began his career as an antiquarian book dealer.
+After receiving his BA from Swarthmore College in 1967, Gibson enlisted in the United States Navy and worked as a shipfitter until 1971.
+After his discharge he moved to Gloucester, Massachusetts and was variously employed as a house painter, cab driver, and construction worker.
+In 1974 he married Anne Marie Crotty, and in 1976 he opened Ten Pound Island Book Company, and began his career as an antiquarian book dealer.

 In 1992 their oldest son Galen was murdered, the random victim of a school shooting by a disturbed fellow student at Simon's Rock College in Great Barrington, Massachusetts.
-The shock of this event caused him to write a memoir about his investigation of how such a thing could have happened.
+The shock of this event caused Gibson to write a memoir about his investigation of how such a thing could have happened.
 The book, Gone Boy, met with critical success, and was Entertainment Weekly’s “Best Book of the Year” for 1999.
 This was followed in 2002 by Demon of the Waters: The True Story of the Mutiny of the Whaleship Globe, which The New York Times deemed “a worthy contribution to the literature of whaling.”
-Gibson's third non-fiction book, Hubert's Freaks (2008), traces the career of a gifted but troubled antiquarian book dealer who discovers a trove of hitherto unknown photographs by the great American photographer Diane Arbus.
+Gibson's third non-fiction book, Hubert's Freaks (2008), traces the career of a gifted but troubled individual who discovers a trove of hitherto unknown photographs by the great American photographer Diane Arbus.
 Larry McMurtry said of the book, “Hubert's Freaks will fascinate those among us who are continually stimulated by the richness and variety of American subcultures.
 I devoured it.”
 In 2013 Gibson's first crime novel, The Old Turk's Load, was published.
 The book was named a Deadly Pleasures “Best First Novel” and Booklist's “Best Crime Fiction Debut of the Year.”
-Elmore Leonard said, “I like Gibson’s writing, the effortless way he tells his story."
+Elmore Leonard said, “I like Gibson’s writing, the effortless way he tells his story.”
+In 2023, American critic Kenneth Turan deemed Mooney’s Manifesto “a savage and anguished cry from the black heart of despair at the dead center of the crisis of gun violence in America.”